Dunit05/Intro-to-Computer-Science-CSCI-1030U-Lecture-Notes/README.md

 The workspace contains folders labeled by `date (name)` by default, where:

 - `Notes`: the folder contains the days lecture notes, with an executable python file `index.py` & jupyter notebook file `index.ipynb`.
-- `Exercises`: the folder contains the days exercises, with an executable python files & jupyter notebook files.
+- `Exercises`: the folder contains the days exercises, with an executable python files `(exerciseName).py`.

 ## Getting Started